-If you donate blood or platelets in any of the blood or platelet donation clinics and wish to join the Bone Marrow panel, you can answer the question relating to Bone Marrow on the back of the Health and Lifestyle Questionnaire and where possible our clinic staff will facilitate this.
+If you donate blood or platelets in any of the blood or platelet donation clinics and wish to join the Bone Marrow panel, you can answer the question relating to Bone Marrow on the back of the Health and Lifestyle Questionnaire when you attend a clinic and our clinic staff will facilitate this.

-To join the panel you will have a blood test to establish your HLA type.
+To join the Bone Marrow panel you will have a blood test to establish your HLA type.
 You will be asked to read an information leaflet and to provide consent.

 How else can I help?